 50. What happens during the S-T segment of the ECG complex?

-The time between the end of ventricular depolarization and start of repolarization.
+This is the time between the end of ventricular depolarization and the start of repolarization.

-51. What is needed for the heart pump to meet the needs of the body?
+51. What is needed for the heart to pump enough blood to meet the needs of the body?

 52. What triggers an action potential?